radiantlogic-v8/documentation-new/documentation/configuration/global-settings/client-protocols.md

 The RadiantOne Directory supports temporary entries using the dynamicObject auxiliary object class as specified in [RFC 2589](https://www.rfc-editor.org/rfc/rfc2589).
 These entries are associated with a time to live attribute and once expired, the entry is automatically removed from the directory.
 For details on creating entries using this extension, see: [Creating Dynamic Entries](/configuration/directory-stores/managing-directory-stores)

+### Authentication Methods

+**Simple LDAP Bind**
+<br>For accounts stored in a RadiantOne directory store, the following table lists the potential LDAP response codes returned during bind operations.

+Condition | Bind Response Error Code and Message
+-|-
+User Name and Password are Correct.
+Bind is successful.	 | Error code 0 Valid User Name with Incorrect Password.
+Bind is unsuccessful. | Error code 49, Reason 52e - invalid credentials Invalid User Name/DN.
+Bind is unsuccessful. | Error code 49, Reason 525 – User not found Valid User Name with Expired Password.
+Bind is unsuccessful.| Error code 49, Reason 532 – Password expired.
+Password has expired. <br>Password Expired Response Control: 2.16.840.1.113730.3.4.4
+User Name and Password are Correct.
+Account is locked due to nsAccountLock attribute set to true.
+Bind is unsuccessful. |Error code 53, Reason 533 - Account disabled: Account inactivated.
+Contact system administrator to activate this account.
+Valid User Name with Incorrect Password.
+Account locked due to too many bind attempts with invalid password.
+Bind is unsuccessful. | Error code 19, Reason 775 – Account Locked: The password failure limit has been reached and the account is locked.
+Please retry later or contact the system administrator to reset the password.
+Valid User Name with no password.
+Bind might succeed; it depends on the “Bind Requires Password” setting. | If “Bind Requires Password” is enabled, error code 49, invalid credentials, is returned.
+If “Bind Requires Password” is not enabled, the user is authenticated as Anonymous.
+User Name and Password are Corrrect.
+Account is locked due to inactivity.
+Bind is unsuccessful.	| Error Code 50, Reason 775 – Account Locked.
+This account has been locked due to inactivity.
+Please contact the system administrator to reset the password.
+No User Name with no password.
+Bind is successful. | Error code 0.
+User is authenticated as Anonymous. <br>Even if “Bind Requires Password” is enabled, error code 0 is returned.
+User is authenticated as Anonymous.

 ## SCIMv2
 [RadiantOne SCIM API](../../web-services-api-guide/scim)